AlgebraicJulia/Decapodes.jl/docs/src/navier_stokes/ns.md

 The full code that generated these results is available in [a julia script](ns.jl).

 Let's first demonstrate an (incorrect) formulation of the equations to demonstrate how one can iteratively develop a Decapodes model.
+This is intended to show how easy it is to edit a Decapodes model to improve the quality of the physical formulation.

+This approach can be combined with the multiphysics described in other pages to improve the quality of other fluid mechanics simulations.

 An initial attempt at solving the vorticity formulation of the inviscid incompressible Navier-Stokes momentum equation could be: